Many adults are struggling with some sort of depression.

 How depression therapy can help

 The good news is that depression therapy can be highly effective.
-I work from an attachment-based and CBT approach, meaning that the therapeutic relationship and our perceptions hold a lot of answers.
-In a nutshell CBT involves looking at events and thoughts that are triggering your feelings of depression.
+I work from an attachment-based, meaning that the therapeutic relationship and our perceptions hold a lot of answers.
 Many clients find that therapy can help them find hope, encouragement and personal fulfillment.

 Q: I’m afraid to be diagnosed with depression, be put on medication or lose my job.